Appointment of the Board

 - July: Half-year interim report, reporting on major disputes

-- September: Strategic plan and strategic targets, including sustainability targets, customer satisfaction, nuclear power and dam safety, R&D strategy
+- September: Strategic plan, strategic targets including sustainability targets and strategy, customer satisfaction, R&D strategy, nuclear power and dam safety

 - October: Nine-month interim report, report on security and threat landscape

-- December: Business, investment and financing plans, the auditors' interim review, guidelines for remuneration of senior executives, overall remuneration principles within Vattenfall, Internal Audit's budget and plan, UK Modern Slavery Act statement, evaluation of the Board and the President
+- December: Business, investment and financing plans, auditors' interim review, guidelines for remuneration of senior executives, overall remuneration principles within Vattenfall, Internal Audit's budget and plan, issues regarding human rights and UK Modern Slavery Act, evaluation of the Board and the President

-- February: Report from the auditors, year-end report, dividend, reporting of major disputes and integrity report
+- February: Report from the auditors, nomination of auditor, annual accounts, dividend, reporting of major disputes and integrity reports

 - March: Annual and Sustainability Report, AGM notice

 The Board holds at least one board seminar every year.
-Investments are followed up one year after commercial operating date.
+Investments resolved by the Board are followed up one year after commercial operating date.